-Much of the fuel had seeped below the water table, where the original recovery system by design could not remove the contamination, attracting the attention of the Los Angeles Regional Water Quality Control Board.
+Our airline client faced regulatory scrutiny and escalating costs in remediating a 2-million-gallon jet fuel plume under their maintenance facility and taxiways at Los Angeles International Airport (LAX).
+Another consultant had recently installed a multimillion-dollar recovery system.
+However, the local water table had been rising, submerging the jet fuel, and the original recovery system by design could not extract the fuel both underneath and on top of the water table.
+This attracted the attention of the Los Angeles Regional Water Quality Control Board, who wanted all the contamination addressed.
 The airline sought Haley & Aldrich for our reputation for infusing science with client advocacy and contracted us to find a cost-effective path forward for closing the site that would satisfy our client, LAX, and the water board.

 Haley & Aldrich devised and advocated for a risk-based closure plan that addressed the jet fuel plume and secured our client the confidence of regulators and LAX, the nation’s third-busiest airport.
 By modifying the existing recovery system and advocating for natural attenuation instead of inordinately more expensive enhanced recovery options, we saved the airline $300 million.

 We also improved the system’s performance and reliability enough for our client to recover and recycle more than 1 million gallons of jet fuel.
 And we made our case for natural attenuation to regulators by adopting a tool created by academics that measures carbon dioxide flux over time to calculate the rate at which jet fuel naturally degrades.
 On the business side, to gain control of the recovery project’s budget, we applied our experience with similar clients and projects to quickly identify process and system inefficiencies.